395t/coding-assignment-week-4-opt-1/README.md

 ![VGG-11 Architecture](imgs/vgg-11-arch.png)
 We trained for 20 epochs, measuring validation loss and accuracy across each epoch.

+Another model which we tried to use initially is standard ResNet-18 model.

 ## Datasets

 We evaluate our approach on 3 publically avaliable datasets.